 Going to AA 'open' meetings is the best possible way to get a feel for the form and dynamics of AA.
-Try several; no two are exactly alike.
-The late Dr Max Glatt, MD, FRCPsvch, MRCP, DPM, who was an eminent consultant and Vice-Chairman of the Medical Council of Alcoholism, wrote in his book The Alcoholic and the Help He them relating to their own past experiences, provide vivid demonstration of the fact that many alcoholics can recover.
-Such discussions with recovered alcoholics seem verv often to provide an eye opener, a lesson which the professional participant is not likely to forget in a hurry, and which thereby may prove very helpful to him and even more so to the alcoholic patients he may meet in the future.'
+Try several: no two are exactly alike.
+The late Dr Max Glatt, MD, FRCPsych, MRCP, DPM, who was an eminent consultant and Vice-Chairman of the Medical Council of Alcoholism, wrote in his book The Alcoholic and the Help He Needs:

+'Recovered alcoholics, who are prepared to talk freely and to answer questions put to them relating to their own past experiences, provide vivid demonstration of the fact that many alcoholics can recover.
+Such discussions with recovered alcoholics seem very often to provide an eye opener, a lesson which the professional participant is not likely to forget in a hurry, and which thereby may prove very helpful to him and even more so to the alcoholic patients he may meet in the future.'